Santiagus/Python/APIs_and_Microservices/03_GraphQL/Readme.md

 </details>

 In Examples until now we are using GraphiQL client to explore the GraphQL API and to interact with it.
-GraphQL translates our query documents into HTTP requests that the GraphQL server understands.
+GraphiQL translates our query documents into HTTP requests that the GraphQL server understands.

 HTTP request can be sent directly to the API using cURL or others.